 Gums that bleed, appear red and swollen or are increasingly sensitive are common signs of developing gum disease and should be addressed as soon as possible.
 Gum disease is progressive and left untreated will slowly impact the health and function of your entire oral system, including the structure of the teeth.

-Dr. Dechter and Dr. Moy offer personalized, experienced care for all stages of gum disease and can work with you to restore the health of your gums.
+Dr. Dechter and Dr. Moy offer personalized, experienced periodontal therapy for all stages of gum disease and can work with you to restore the health of your gums.
 Treatment options can range from the use of an antibacterial rinse to oral surgery depending on the condition of your gums and any damage that may have occurred.

 Why Treat Bleeding Gums?